La Jolla Sea Cave Kayak Tours discount tickets. You will get wet, but it’s all part of the fun.

-A much better way to see Jim’s cave and the other caves is to take a kayak tour.
+A much better way to see Jim’s cave and the other caves are by taking a kayak tour.
 These guided tours last about two hours and you will actually get to go inside the caves depending on water and tidal conditions.

-While you are out on the sea kayak look for sea lions, garibaldi, leopard sharks and maybe even a dolphin.
+While you are out on the sea kayak to look for sea lions, Garibaldi, leopard sharks and maybe even a dolphin.
 These tours are designed for people on vacation or locals looking for an adventure.